Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         seq_num of fragments in the
         [=fragmentedMP4stream=] signalled in the tfhd
         SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.
+Using both
+        timestamp in basemediadecodetime and seq_num
+        based indexing will help the media processing entities identify discontinuities in the ingest stream.
-     11. Stream names MAY be signalled by adding the relative path Stream(stream_name) to the POST_URL
+     11. Stream names MAY be signalled by adding the relative path Stream(stream_name) to the POST_URL, this can be useful for identification when multiple ingest sources send the same redundant stream to a receiver
      12. The average and maximum bitrate of each track SHOULD be signalled in the btrt box in the sample